mbloch/mapshaper/docs/development/frame-tool-design.md

 but cannot round-trip a frame because it has no rectangle geometry.

-For a recognized frame, the GUI hides reserved configuration fields from the ordinary attribute inspector and directs edits to the frame panel.
+For a recognized frame, the GUI hides reserved configuration fields from the ordinary attribute inspector and directs edits to Frame properties.
 The CLI does not make the fields immutable: explicitly targeting the frame with `-each`, `-filter-fields` or `-rename-fields` may change or remove its role, just as editing its geometry may. `-update-frame remove` is the documented way